-Following input and feedback from the RNM Council, a final draft report will be presented to the RNM Committee in the fall.
-Following acceptance of these recommendations, MTC and transit agency staff will coordinate to advance policy changes and implementation through a paratransit eligibility working group.
-The working group will identify which recommendations to prioritize
+Staff recommends that the RNM Council receive this as a final draft report and direct staff to present the final draft report to the RNM Committee later this fall.
+Following acceptance of these recommendations, MTC and transit agency staff will coordinate to advance policy changes and implementation through a BAPAC paratransit eligibility working group.
+The working group will identify which recommendations to prioritize for implementation, and develop an action timeline for continued coordination as recommendations are implemented to ensure that policies and practices remain consistent between operators.
+The RNM Council will receive updates on this effort.